Skip to Content

 If you are not practicing a low carb lifestyle, pasta or smashed potatoes are always a good side dish for chicken piccata.
 Here are some other ideas:

-• Pasta or buttered noodleS
+• Pasta or buttered noodles

 • roasted asparagus in Spring